 Project Initiation – A Practical Guide

-In our practical guide to project initiation, we will look at how you can achieve these, as well as some of the things you should be considering for your first project meeting and, of course, those all-important questions you really should ask at the start of any new project.
+In our practical guide to project initiation, we will look at how you can prepare your team for the project and assign roles and responsibilities.
+We also look at considerations for your first project meeting and, of course, those all-important questions you really should ask at the start of any new project.

 Having put in the groundwork for your project, including choosing the team and the methods that will work best for the project, you will need to ensure that the team are fully prepared to undertake the project.
 There are a number of points to consider; what values do you want your project team to stand for?
 What behaviours do you need them to adopt?
 These are important considerations in any project initiation.